 HOLISTIC TECHNOLOGY

-For S/S 18 Roberto Ricci Designs presents a techno-sartorial collection inspired by the ixties and created using the brand new Holistic Technology.
+For S/S 18, Roberto Ricci Designs presents a techno-sartorial collection inspired by the sixties and created using the brand new Holistic Technology.
 Functionality, style and character are determined by the combination of three components.
 The outer shell in Lycra super-matte is combined with an elastic membrane in polyurethane that is windproof, waterproof and breathable.
 Inside, a microfiber jersey guarantees comfort thanks to an extremely smooth texture.
-The fabric derived from the union of the three components ensures functionality and lightness.
+The fabric – derived from the union of the three components – ensures functionality and lightness.
 This technology has been used for menswear and womenswear collections alike.

 www.robertoriccidesigns.com